 Lunches – I invested in some stainless steel lunch containers (planet box, dalcini stainless) as they are anti-bacterial, easy to clean and will last a long time.
 I try to pack as much in these as possible.
 I use leftovers in thermoses and bake from scratch to eliminate packaging.
 I do use some packaged goods when I’m in a rush (Made Good balls for example) but I try to keep it as waste free as possible.
 We have reusable Food bags (stasherbag.com, Planet Wise), reuse Ziploc bags (although once our costco stash is gone, I hope to not buy more).
 We also have glass containers and reuse our hummus and yogurt containers.

 Clothing – We use as many hand me down clothes for the kids as possible.
 Everything that get a hole goes to my mom, who patches it for the kids.
 She can usually sew it but uses a cool patch if she can’t.
 I offer to do it, but Olive says that Mamere does it better (she patched everything for us as kids too).
 Olive is happy to wear Jack’s clothes still.
 We shop at Frenchy’s when we go to Yarmouth.
 Jack started playing hockey this year and his gear along with his skates are both second hand.
 I wear my clothes until I can’t wear them anymore (then recycle the textiles), and I buy only what I need.
+If I do have to buy anything, I try to make sure it is recycled clothing.
 My wardrobe is small but it functions.
 I have a pair of jazz tights that I use as long johns that I have had since I was 12!

 Recycle – I do recycle everything I can (although I still have too much single use plastic).
 Jack makes crafts out of what we can’t.